 Always remember to forget the things that made you sad.
 But never forget to remember the things that made you glad.

 Dance as if no one were watching, sing as if no one were listening, and live every day as if it were your last.
 Let’s drink for life!

-May your troubles be less, And your blessings be more.
+May your troubles are less, And your blessings are more.
 And nothing but happiness come through your door!

 May you die in bed at ninety-five years, shot by a jealous husband (or wife).

 May the path to hell grow green for lack of travelers.

 May your pockets be heavy, and your heart be light.
 May good luck pursue you each morning and night.

 Here’s to a long life and a merry one.
 A quick death and an easy one.
 A pretty girl and an honest one.
 A cold beer and another one!

 Here’s to the land of the shamrock so green, to each lad and his darlin’ colleen, and to the ones we love dearest and most.